Transparency / Maya

 Here we show how to enable transparency for Standard Surface, Lambert, and glTF-compliant PBR materials in Maya.

-For usage example, check out the Transparency demo (also available in the Asset Store).
+For usage example, check out the Transparency demo (source files available in the Asset Store).

 - Blended vs Masked